 - Cook's Note: These small meatballs are meant to be grilled, not fried.
 That's why, they are simply drizzled with a little bit of extra virgin olive oil before cooking in cast iron skillet or pan.
 Now, you may need to add a little more extra virgin olive oil to the skillet to make sure the meatballs don't stick.
 Once they hit the skillet, make sure the one side gets a nice "crust" before turning over, this will also help them stay nice and intact.

 - Cook's Note: This recipe will yield between 25 to 35 meatballs, depending on size.
 Served in pita pockets as dinner, it should serve 4 or 5 people.
 But, if serving as an appetizer along with other items, it should serve a larger crowd (1o or so).

 - Ras El Hanout is a complex North African spice blend combining warm flavors like cinnamon, turmeric, cloves, allspice, cardamom, ginger, mace, nutmeg, and a touch of cayenne.
 Find, all-natural Ras El Hanout here at our online shop.

 - Alternative Spice mixture: Ras El Hanout is hard to replicate, so it is best if you use it.
-However, other variations of Moroccan meatballs call for a mixture of ¾ tsp each cumin, coriander, paprika, and ½ tsp each allspice, ground ginger, and cayenne.
+However, other variations of Moroccan meatballs call for a mixture of ¾ teaspoon each cumin, coriander, paprika, and ½ teaspoon each allspice, ground ginger, and cayenne.